-\paragraph{Relation to Model Selection.} As we mentioned in the Introduction, there is a large body of literature in Statistics, Econometrics, and Machine Learning that studies model selection methods and provides normative foundations.
-That literature is too vast to comprehensively cite here; we refer the reader to \cite{ModelSelection08} and \cite{burnham2003model} for textbook overviews.
+\paragraph{Relation to Model Selection.} Large literatures in statistics, econometrics, and machine learning study model selection methods and provide normative foundations; see \cite{ModelSelection08} and \cite{burnham2003model} for textbook overviews.
 Popular approaches include, for example, the $C_p$ criterion of \cite{Mallows}, the Akaike Information Criterion (AIC) of \cite{akaike1974new}, and the Bayes Information Criterion (BIC) of \cite{schwarz1978}.
-We showed that there exists a connection between our large data results and the Akaike Information Criterion (AIC) introduced in \cite{akaike1974new} , in particular, to the asymptotic properties of the AIC characterized in the seminal paper of \cite{nishii1984asymptotic}.
+We showed that is a connection between our large data results and the AIC introduced in \cite{akaike1974new}, in particular, to the asymptotic properties of the AIC characterized in the seminal paper of \cite{nishii1984asymptotic}.

 While some of our asymptotic results are reminiscent of the model selection literature, there are three important differences.
-First, the aims of this literature are very different to ours.
+First, the aims of this literature are very different from ours.
 Ours is a positive approach of studying which model emerges from a competition between Bayesian agents with misspecified models.
-The approach in the model-selection literature is instead \textit{normative}: various methods of model-selection are proposed and studied with a view to avoiding over-fitting and/or selecting `good' models according to some metric.
-The results we are aware of broadly speak to the asymptotic efficiency of these techniques.
-Second, not only our results are derived from a completely different model, but they are also proven with different techniques.
+The approach in the model selection literature is instead \textit{normative}: various methods of model selection are proposed and studied with a view to avoiding over-fitting and/or selecting ``good'' models according to some metric.
+The results we are aware of speak to the asymptotic efficiency of these techniques.
+Second, not only are our results derived from a completely different setting, but they are also proven with different techniques.
 Third, the connection is limited to the large-data result.
-We are also not aware of any analogs to our small-sample results in the model selection literature.
+We are not aware of any analogs to our small-sample results.

-We also use techniques and approaches from the statistics and econometrics literature.
-The proof of Theorem \ref{prop:winner-fixed-n} uses `non-standard asymptotics' that allow for the parameters of a statistical model to be indexed by the sample size have been used extensively in econometrics.
-The typical goal of an alternative asymptotic framework is to provide better approximations to finite-sample distributions of estimators, tests, and confidence intervals, while exploiting Laws of Large Numbers and Central Limit Theorems.
-For example, the local-to-unity asymptotics of \cite{Phillips87} studies auto-regressive models that are close to being nonstationary; the local-to-zero asymptotics of \cite{SS97} studies Instrumental Variables models that are close to being unidentified; and \cite{Cattaneo2018} studies models where possibly many covariates are included for estimation and inference.